Learn High-Demand Technical Skills

 More information about jobs in computer science and information technology is available from the U.S. Bureau of Labor Statistics.

 Get Started on Your CS/CIS Career Today

-If you want to learn high demand, high-tech skills that can command hefty salaries, apply to the University of Michigan-Flint’s Computer Science or Computer Information Systems programs today.
-If you have questions, you can contact the programs’ dedicated academic advisor, Jeff Dobbs, at [email protected] or (810) 766-6676.
+If you want to learn high-demand, high-tech skills that can command hefty salaries, apply to the University of Michigan-Flint’s Computer Science or Computer Information Systems programs today.
+If you have questions, you can contact the program’s dedicated academic advisor for CIS Jeff Dobbs, [email protected] or schedule an appointment.
+For CS, your dedicated academic advisor is Ashley Bennett and you can contact her at [email protected] or schedule an appointment.

 UM-FLINT NOW | News & Happenings